Disguised Toast: Streaming career

-In April 2020, Wang returned to Twitch to host a new non-gaming series called “Blind eDating”.
+In April 2020, Wang returned to Twitch to host a new non-gaming series called "Blind eDating".
 The series focuses on dating a new girl each week and playing games with them.

 Between September 2020 and January 2021, Wang received an influx of more than two million subscribers and 400 million video views on YouTube as a result of a number of his videos based on the game Among Us trending.
 He has played with a number of notable Twitch streamers, YouTubers, and celebrities in these videos, including PewDiePie, JackSepticEye, Pokimane, Jae Park, Logic, James Charles, Bretman Rock, and Mark Tuan.
 In late October, Wang participated in an Among Us session on Twitch featuring Democratic politicians Alexandria Ocasio-Cortez and Ilhan Omar to advocate for voting in the 2020 United States presidential election.

-On August 12, 2021, Wang starred in the music video for Sub Urban and Bella Poarch's song, “Inferno”.
+On August 12, 2021, Wang appeared in the music video for Sub Urban and Bella Poarch's song, "Inferno".

 On November 17, 2021, Wang announced his departure from Facebook Gaming after two years on the platform.
 A week later on November 24, Wang announced that he would be returning to Twitch.

 On January 10, 2022, Wang's Twitch account was suspended for 48 hours for watching the anime Death Note on stream.

+On December 11, 2022, Wang participated in Ludwig Ahgren's chess boxing event titled "Mogul Chessboxing Championship" at the Galen Center in Los Angeles, California, U.S. Wang fought and defeated fellow creator PointCrow via checkmate in the sixth round.

+On January 8, 2023, Wang announced his professional Valorant team Disguised (DSG), competing in the North American challengers league of the 2023 Valorant Champions Tour.
+On March 27, 2023, Wang announced an all-female roster of Disguised which would compete in VCT Game Changers, the female Valorant pro circuit.